onix-sec/nixsecpkgs/README.md

 This repository serves as a collection of cybersecurity tools build with Nix and not present in [nixpkgs](https://github.com/NixOS/nixpkgs).

+If you want to know how to use them, go to [github.com/onix-sec](https://github.com/onix-sec/).

 ## Usage

 ### Nix shell